 If brunch has cured you, head to the shorefront for a gentle jaunt on the Volks Electric Railway.
 Or rides that’ll throw you around on the Palace Pier, Brighton Zip‘s 300-metre zipline, kayaking and stand-up paddle-boarding.
 Then share small plates — plus doughnuts and fudge for pudding — at the Flint House, where the chef mixes global flavours with the confidence of a culinary DJ.
 It’s tucked into the tangle of the Lanes too, so you’re poised for shopping.

-Pick up offbeat homewares at &Halt, Abode or Dowse — if Henry Moore-esque vases and smiley-face lamps are your thing — or tot up a must-buy list with minimalist seating and storage at Workshop Living as you sip something from its coffee lab.
+Pick up offbeat homewares at &Halt, Abode or Dowse — if Henry Moore-esque vases and smiley-face lamps are your thing — or tot up a must-buy list with minimalist seating and storage at Workshop Living as you sip something from its coffee lab, or Loaft, which operates in similar high style.
 Snoopers Paradise is a bottomless pit of vintage treasures and trash.
-Fill niches in your record collection at Cult Hero, the Record Album which sources rarities, or Resident for reissues; or GAK is the pick for guitar players.
+Fill niches in your record collection at Cult Hero, the Record Album which sources rarities, or Resident Music for reissues.
 The Stanley Road Store sells sustainable fashion; Sugarhill’s profits from playfully patterned sweaters and midi-dresses support worthy causes; and radical reads line the shelves at the Queery and Feminist bookstores.
-Alternatively, Beach Box Spa offers a more serene way to spend the afternoon: relaxing in a shore-set sauna pod, with an add-on salt scrub or clay mask.
+Alternatively, Beach Box Spa offers a more serene way to spend the afternoon: relaxing in a shore-set sauna pod, with an add-on salt scrub, aromatherapy ice balls to throw on the coals, or a face mask.

 Start with an apéritif on No.124 by Guesthouse, Brighton’s seafront terrace.
-Then take the time to let a tasting menu play out, perhaps Little Fish Market’s, where the signature ‘egg and soldiers’ is a smoked haddock and passionfruit trompe-l’œil; or Furna’s, which starts and ends on high notes (from lobster with gooseberry to truffle-honey-drizzled Baron Bigod cheese).
-Then ‘hic’ off Brighton’s wine-bar list, sipping your way round those orbiting Victoria Gardens: from Ten Green Bottles to L’Atelier du Vin to the Wine Cellar.
+Then take the time to let a tasting menu play out, perhaps The Little Fish Market’s, where the signature ‘egg and soldiers’ is a smoked haddock and passionfruit-purée trompe-l’œil; or Furna’s, which starts and ends on high notes (from spicy Carlingford oysters to rice pudding and rhubarb parfait).
+Then ‘hic’ off Brighton’s wine-bar list, sipping your way round those orbiting Victoria Gardens: from Ten Green Bottles to L’Atelier du Vin to The Wine Cellar.

 i360

 Starfish Loves Coffee embraces Australia’s sociable brunch scene, mixing up its menu with Creole chicken and waffles, fig and coconut rice pudding and still-life-like açai bowls.
-But if you’re in need of a proper fry-up, seek out Little Miss Piggies sunshine-yellow frontage.
+Or, in Montpelier, Nowhere Man is colourful and cheery, with pancakes and bagels, and cute tote bags to match.

 The onion-domed Royal Pavilion might look like the shell of an Aladdin-themed fairground ride, but it was once a pleasure pad for the royal family, built by George IV and furnished to his extravagant taste — his niece Queen Victoria was indeed not amused, and sold it shortly after acquiring it.
 But if you like its exotic motifs, you can buy a giraffe standing-lamp or parrot-emblazoned tea-towel in the shop next door.
 Head back to the beach to ride up the i360 observation tower, a floating silver doughnut with panoramic views from the top of its perch.